Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_4.md

 []{#MILLER <="" a=""}

 **Miller effect:** The high frequency limit for a transistor is related to the junction capacitances.
-For example a PN2222A has an input capacitance C~obo~=9pF and an output capacitance C~ibo~=25pF from C-B and E-B respectively. [\[FAR\]](#FAR.bibitem) Although the C-E capacitance of 25 pF seems large, it is less of a factor than the C-B (9pF) capacitance. because of the _Miller effect_, the C-B capacitance has an effect on the base equivalent to beta times the capacitance in the common-emitter amplifier.
+For example a PN2222A has an input capacitance C~obo~=9pF and an output capacitance C~ibo~=25pF from C-B and E-B respectively. @FAR Although the C-E capacitance of 25 pF seems large, it is less of a factor than the C-B (9pF) capacitance. because of the _Miller effect_, the C-B capacitance has an effect on the base equivalent to beta times the capacitance in the common-emitter amplifier.
 Why might this be?
 A common-emitter amplifier inverts the signal from base to collector.
 The inverted collector signal fed back to the base opposes the input on the base.
 The collector signal is beta times larger than the input.
 For the PN2222A, β=50--300.
 Thus, the 9pF C-E capacitance looks like 9·50=450pF to 9·300=2700pF.

 The solution to the junction capacitance problem is to select a high frequency transistor for wide bandwidth applications--- RF (radio frequency) or microwave transistor.
 The bandwidth can be extended further by using the common-base instead of the common-emitter configuration.
 The grounded base shields the emitter input from capacitive collector feedback.
 A two-transistor cascode arrangement will yield the same bandwidth as the common-base, with the higher input impedance of the common-emitter.